 The PNS Hangor (S131) became the first submarine to sink an enemy ship since 1945.
 Operated by the Pakistani Navy, she was a French-made Daphne-class submersible designed with twelve 550 mm torpedo tubes.

-In late November 1971, the Pakistani submarine was dispatched into the Arabian Sea, where she discovered a large group of ships from the Indian Navy.
-She maintained her distance from the vessels and investigated their communications.
-Over the next few days, the Indian Navy would learn of PNS Hangor‘s presence and sent two British-made frigates to find her.
+In late November 1971, the Pakistani vessel was dispatched to the Arabian Sea, where she discovered a large group of ships from the Indian Navy.
+She kept her distance and investigated their communications.
+Over the next few days, the Indian vessels learned of Hangor‘s presence and sent two British-built frigates to find her.

 On December 9, Hangor detected the frigates and dived until they came into torpedo range.
 She then fired a homing torpedo at one of the vessels, the INS Kirpan (F144), which missed.
 Kirpan hightailed it as soon as her crew realized they’d been targeted.
 Meanwhile, the second frigate, INS Khukri (F149), barreled toward the submarine, hoping to sink the vessel.
 However, Hangor fired a second torpedo, which struck Khukri.

 The torpedo dealt a fatal blow, sinking the frigrate in mere minutes and claiming the lives of 18 officers and 176 sailors.
 Kirpan returned for another attack, to which Hangor responded by firing a third torpedo.
 This failed to stop the enemy vessel, but did prompt the ship to flee the scene.

 Following the engagement, the Indian Navy launched a search and destroy mission for Hangor.
 However, she managed to reach safe waters after remaining submerged for almost a week.
 Today, the submarine is on display at the Pakistan Maritime Museum in Karachi, Pakistan.